microsoft/pai/README.md

 ## Related Projects

-Targeting at openness and advancing state-of-art technology, [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Software Technology Center Asia (STCA)](https://www.microsoft.com/en-us/ard/default.aspx) had also released few other open source projects.
+Targeting at openness and advancing state-of-art technology, [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/) and [Microsoft Software Technology Center Asia (STCA)](https://www.microsoft.com/en-us/ard/default.aspx) had also released few other open-source projects.

-- [NNI](https://github.com/Microsoft/nni) : An open source AutoML toolkit for neural architecture search and hyper-parameter tuning.
+- [NNI](https://github.com/Microsoft/nni): An open-source AutoML toolkit for neural architecture search and hyper-parameter tuning.
-  We encourage researchers and students leverage these projects to accelerate the AI development and research.
+  We encourage researchers and students to leverage these projects to accelerate AI development and research.
-- [MMdnn](https://github.com/Microsoft/MMdnn) : A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
-The "MM" in MMdnn stands for model management and "dnn" is an acronym for deep neural network.
+- [MMdnn](https://github.com/Microsoft/MMdnn): A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
+The "MM" in MMdnn stands for model management and "dnn" is an acronym for deep neural networks.
-- [NeuronBlocks](https://github.com/Microsoft/NeuronBlocks) : An NLP deep learning modeling toolkit that helps engineers to build DNN models like playing Lego.
-The main goal of this toolkit is to minimize developing cost for NLP deep neural network model building, including both training and inference stages.
+- [NeuronBlocks](https://github.com/Microsoft/NeuronBlocks): An NLP deep learning modeling toolkit that helps engineers to build DNN models like playing Lego.
+The main goal of this toolkit is to minimize the developing cost for NLP deep neural network model building, including both training and inference stages.
-- [SPTAG](https://github.com/Microsoft/SPTAG) : Space Partition Tree And Graph (SPTAG) is an open source library for large scale vector approximate nearest neighbor search scenario.
+- [SPTAG](https://github.com/Microsoft/SPTAG): Space Partition Tree And Graph (SPTAG) is an open-source library for large -cale vector approximate nearest neighbor search scenario.

 ## Get involved

 - [Stack Overflow](./docs/stackoverflow.md): If you have questions about OpenPAI, please submit question at Stack Overflow under tag: openpai
 - [Gitter chat](https://gitter.im/Microsoft/pai): You can also ask questions in Microsoft/pai conversation.
-- [Create an issue or feature request](https://github.com/Microsoft/pai/issues/new/choose): If you have issue/ bug/ new feature, please submit it to GitHub.
+- [Create an issue or feature request](https://github.com/Microsoft/pai/issues/new/choose): If you have an issue/ bug/ new feature, please submit it to GitHub.

 ## How to contribute